NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - It has very similar behaviors to Streptococcus family bacteria in terms of high resistance of neomycin and streptomycin but low resistance to penicillin. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Graph 3 was the most effective. - Why? - I could compare the effectiveness of each antibiotic on each bacteria with relative ease and i can reference the relative effectiveness of each antibiotic for the different bacterias.
+*Observations* - What is your response to the question above? - Given that relationship between MIC and biological structure, similar MIC values across bacteria might relate to similar biological structure, hence renaming the bacteria based on previously unobserved biological structure via antibiotic resistances might be a possibility - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Graph 3 was the most effective. - Why? - I could compare the effectiveness of each antibiotic on each bacteria with relative ease and i can reference the relative effectiveness of each antibiotic for the different bacterias.
 This is my favorite graph.

 # References